GabeSArn/time_series/readme.md

 <h6>Confirmed Cases </h6>

 <p>
 Highly populated areas were hit extremely hard.
-We believe that it is a result of the dense population and high transmission rate.
+We believe that it is a result of the dense population and high transmission rates.
 New York City and Cook County (Chicago), had large jumps in the number of people that were initially infected during the lockdown phase, however, data shows a smoothing in the recent rate of cases, even after reopening.
 It should also be noted that both of these cities instituted a lockdown relatively early and longer in the US.
 </p>

 ![Cook County/Chicago Confirmed Cases](./assets/graphs/chicago_confimed.png)